Circuit-killer/CE3001-Project/README.md

     S14: between RData1 and  S12;  1 means choose from MUX_7_Out; 0 means choose from RF
     S15: between RData2 and  S13;  1 means choose from MUX_7_Out; 0 means choose from RF
     MUX_7_Out is MUX_6_Out/MEM_Out

-    S5: SW should be x;  because if s11 is 1.